Evidence-based

 Protecting Your Hearing Between Attacks

-Many with migraine and Meniere’s disease experience inappropriate response to sound that makes our perception of noise louder than it actually is.
-This means taking extra precaution to protect your ears between attacks important.
 Tiny hairs in your inner ear move in response to sound waves.
 Exposure to loud sounds break and bend these delicate hairs preventing them from properly carrying sound to your inner ear.
 Loud noise exposure can cause permanent damage to these delicate hairs and increase tinnitus as a result.
 When you know you’re planning to attend a function with loud noise protect them from damage by using earplugs and noise canceling headphones.
 Carry earplugs with you for times you come across unexpected noise.

 List of strategies for reducing tinnitus to help migraine tinnitus

-Tinnitus and Depression
+Tinnitus and depression

 If your tinnitus is causing you distress, getting help is crucial.
 The American Tinnitus Association is there to provide general guidance on tinnitus management.
 You can reach them at 1-800-634-8978.
 Cognitive Behavioral Therapy is a great strategy to help manage tinnitus and depression.
 Tinnitus experts can help teach you the skills necessary to cope and to begin tinnitus re-framing to encourage habituation.
 Facebook has many support groups available for you to join filled with people who understand what it’s like to hear sounds no one else can hear.
 If your tinnitus and depression feels overwhelming, in the U.S. call the Suicide Prevention Hotline at 1-800-273-8255.